 Stress can be defined as the demands of an individual’s internal and external environment being enough to disrupt physical and mental homeostasis.
-Our world is full of stressors, which chronically activate our stress response systems.
-These systems in our body were designed to help us deal with acute stressors (e.g. run from a tiger), they were not meant to be activated chronically, which is why our genes are at a mismatch with our modern environment
+Our world and day to day living is full of stressors, which chronically activates our stress response systems.
+These systems in our body were designed to help us deal with acute stressors (e.g. increases in heart rate, blood pressure and blood flow to muscles in order to help us run from a tiger), they were not meant to be activated chronically, which is why our genes are at a mismatch with our modern environment.

 We can categorise stress into 2 categories, perceived stress or physiological stress.

 Physiological stress can be in the form of things like a chronic lack of sleep (or oversleeping), poor diet choices, frequent alcohol consumption, smoking, lack of exersize or over exercising, being overly sedentary on a day to day basis, chronic infections, injuries, surgeries and chronic health issues.
 All of these things can increase inflammation in the body’s cells, which ultimately causes cellular dysfunction and depletes the cells of its resources in order to cope with stressors such as perceived stress.
 These physiological stressors increase the symptomatic effects of perceived stress on our body.